Canon 1100D vs 5D Mark II

 It is notable that the 5D Mark II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 1100D does not feature such a mic input.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1100D or the Canon 5D Mark II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 1100D: